-According to 2007 Census Bureau Community Survey Data, Ohio's population is 11,464,403.
-Of those, 11.7 percent were Black or African American, 2.0 percent Hispanic, 1.5 percent were Asian.
+According to a Census Bureau Community 2006 - 2008 3-Year Estimate Survey, Ohio's population is 11,473,983.
+Of those, 11.7 percent were Black or African American, 2.5 percent Hispanic, 1.5 percent were Asian.
 6.1 percent of all Ohioans speak a language other than English when at home.
 These figures only represent those who responded to the survey.
 Ohio has growing communities of Somali, Hispanic and Asian.
 Vital traffic safety materials need to be translated and meaningful to the Limited English Proficient population per Title VI of the Civil Rights Act of 1964; Sections 503/504 of the Rehabilitation Act of 1973, as amended, as implemented by 49 CFR Parts 21 & 27.

-A recent report from NHTSA estimated that 4.7 percent of deaths from all causes in the Latino community are from traffic crashes, compared with 1.6 percent for the white population.
+A report from NHTSA estimated that 4.7 percent of deaths from all causes in the Latino community are from traffic crashes, compared with 1.6 percent for the white population.
 The black population was 1.8 and the Asian-American population was 2.5, Native Americans were 6.8.
-This report did not specifically use information from Ohio, just generalized all traffic crashes and populations from data provided from other states (Ohio doesn't take racial information on crash reports.)
-Source: Governor's Highway Safety Association (GHSA) Draft - A Multicultural Primer for State Highway Safety Offices - to be presented at the 2009 GHSA Conference in August).
+This report did not specifically use information from Ohio, but generalized all traffic crashes and populations from data provided from other states (Ohio doesn't take racial information on crash reports.)
+Source: Governor's Highway Safety Association (GHSA) A Multicultural Primer for State Highway Safety Offices - presented at the 2009 GHSA Conference).